✦ Scandinavian-inspired design, curated for modern living

 Pros:

-- High moisture removal capacity of up to 140 pints per day, ideal for extreme conditions.
+• High moisture removal capacity of up to 140 pints per day under rated conditions, ideal for demanding humidity situations.

 Cons: